 There is no right or wrong way to go about building your dream home, whether you pick your block of land first or start with your perfect house design.
-Buying land and building, especially that very first time, is an exciting first step and the Sovereign Hills Land Sales team is here to help guide you through the process.
+Buying land and building, especially that very first time, is an exciting first step and we’re here to help guide you through the process.

 Now it’s time to find your perfect block of land.
 Keep in mind:

 Once you are allocated a particular block of land at Sovereign Hills, this is when you are required to fill out an Expression of Interest form and pay a $5,000 deposit.

 4. Contract is issued